Hamburger Menu

 Responsible Camping

-Vehicles that are not self-contained will be allowed but they can only stay at commercial holiday parks or at other designated camping facilities and DOC camping grounds that have services.
-This requirement came into force for rental camper vehicles in December 2024 and will also apply to privately owned camper vehicles in June 2025 (with proposal being consider to extend for a further year).
+Vehicles that are not self-contained are allowed, but they can only stay at commercial holiday parks or at other designated camping facilities and DOC camping grounds that have services.
+The Self-containment requirement came into force for rental camper vehicles in December 2024 and June 2026 for privately owned camper vehicles.

-TIA leads the Responsible Camping Forum and encourages all campers to stay in holiday parks, DOC camping grounds or other designated areas.
 TIA does not support total bans on freedom camping as this would impact on New Zealanders who regard it as a birth right and unfairly penalise the vast majority of overseas visitors who behave appropriately when camping.
+Instead, TIA encourages campers to consider all options that are legally available to them.
+New Zealand is very well served across these available options, including having an extensive holiday park network and DOC facilities for campers to enjoy.

 Thanks to our Strategic Partners